bhuffy/100-days-of-code/log.md

 **Thoughts**: I finished the boolean and if/else part of FCC today.
 I also visited Stanford (as a side note) and asked about the HCI program.
 Turns out the majors are more flexible than I thought with HCI - some majors (such as the symbolic systems major) allows/includes HCI.
 Interesting!
 Definitely going to take classes on it wherever I go.

 **Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+### Day 61: March 4, 2017 (Saturday)

+**Today's Progress**: Finished Switch functions on FCC.

+**Thoughts**: Today's switch functions weren't too hard at first, but the counting cards function challenge got me.
+I couldn't figure it out for a loooong time (and used some help at the end).
+Anyway, today was pretty good.
+I did a lot of homework with math before this, so I'm kinda wiped.
+Also visited Berkeley and went to downtown SF.
+Love this place, and love these code challenges. :)

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)